vpetersson/vpetersson.com/_posts/2019-05-18-a-decade-of-remote.md

 Remote work saves a lot of time.
 First, it should be said that remote work does not necessarily equal working from home.
 We’ve had plenty of team members over the years that preferred to work from a shared office (including myself for a period).
 To each and their own.
 If however you work from home, you can save a big chunk of time (and money) every day.
 When I had an office in Shoreditch, it took me 30-40 minutes each way.
 That adds up top a lot of time every week.
 These days I have a dedicated room as my home office (something I *strongly* recommend if working from home).
 This means that my morning commute is roughly 60 seconds, and that includes a detour to the kitchen to fetch myself a cup of joe.
 What you do with this time is up to you, but I usually dedicate this 1-1.5h every day to exercise.

 ## The power of routines and habits
 Habits will make or break you as a remote worker.
 As mentioned earlier, remote work is not for everyone.
 It requires a lot more self-discipline than a regular office job where you’re constantly "supervised."
 Over the years, I’ve experimented with a large number of habits, and at this point I’ve devised a set of habits that work pretty well for me (but they are likely to change as I keep experimenting). **The most important habit when working remotely from home is to mentally trigger a beginning and an end of the work day**.
-It’s easy to sit in your PJ or sweats all day just because you can, but it will likely backfire in the long-run.
+It’s easy to sit in your PJs or sweats all day just because you can, but it will likely backfire in the long-run.

 To make this more concrete, here’s my current daily schedule: